stemcell treatment ALS neural cells

 Sporadic vs. Isolated ALSStem Cell treatment for ALS Lou Gehrig's disease

 Patients with sporadic ALS account for over 90% of all cases.
-It’s important to note that the symptoms for familial and sporadic ALS are nearly identical and can only be differentiated genetically.
-For patients with no known family history and mutated genes, environmental factors are typically the cause.
-ALS researchers have identified various factors, such as exposure to heavy metals and environmental toxins like lead, chemical exposure, pesticides, serum uric acid, DDT, organochlorine, dieldrin, and toxaphene which are known foggy brain causes for damage to motor neurons, motor neuron death and acute injuries to the central nervous system.
-Learn more about ALS friendly diets.
+It’s important to note that the symptoms of familial and sporadic ALS are nearly identical and can only be differentiated genetically.
+For patients with no known family history and mutated genes, environmental factors are typically the cause of the progression of ALS.
+ALS researchers have identified various factors, such as exposure to heavy metals and environmental toxins like lead, chemical exposure, pesticides, serum uric acid, DDT, organochlorine, dieldrin, and toxaphene, which are known foggy brain causes for damage to motor neurons, motor neuron death and acute injuries to the central nervous system.
+Learn more about ALS-friendly diets.
+Evidence is often inconclusive, but some potential environmental factors might include:

-• Physical trauma due to accident
+• Physical trauma due to an accident

-• Repeat head injuries due to sports like boxing, MMA, NFL, and other contact sports
+• Repeat head injuries due to sports like boxing, MMA, NFL, and other contact sports can lead to long-term neurological issues similar to those seen in patients undergoing stem cell therapy in amyotrophic lateral sclerosis.

 • Electromagnetic field exposure